 A contract can be an initial renewal, subsequent, or multi-year contract.
 The type of renewal determines what documentation is required to be submitted to KHC.
 Additionally, it determines what type of forms must be executed.

-The first renewal of a project’s contract that is processed under the rules established by Multifamily Assisted Housing Reform and Affordability Act (MAHRA) is considered the initial renewal of the contract.
+The first renewal of a project' contract that is processed under the rules established by Multifamily Assisted Housing Reform and Affordability Act (MAHRA) is considered the initial renewal of the contract.

 A subsequent renewal is the renewal of a contract at the end of its term under MAHRA.

-The Department of Housing and Urban Development (HUD) published a notice effectively changing the way that utility analysis are completed by owners of Project-Based Section 8 properties.
-The new notice can be found on HUD's website at: http://portal.hud.gov/hudportal/HUD?src=/program_offices/administration/hudclips/notices/hsg.
+The Department of Housing and Urban Development (HUD) published a notice effectively changing the way that utility analysis are completed by owners of Project-Based Section 8 properties beginning in 2015.
+The notice can be found on HUD' website at http://portal.hud.gov/hudportal/HUD?src=/program_offices/administration/hudclips/notices/hsg.

 Please refer to HUD Notice 2015-04 on Methodology for Completing a Multifamily Housing Utility Analysis and (the later release on August 2016) - Frequently Asked Questions Update on Methodology for Completing Utility Analysis.
-Owners of multifamily housing properties that receive subsidy assistance, and for which HUD provides a utility allowance, are required to adjust their property's utility allowances every year at the time of the annual adjustment of contract rents.
-Utility adjustments must be supported by a utility analysis.
+Owners of multifamily housing properties that receive subsidy assistance, and for which HUD provides a utility allowance, are required to review and adjust their property' utility allowances every year, (if applicable) at the time of the annual adjustment of contract rents.
+Utility adjustments must be supported by the owner' analysis.
 Owner certifications in lieu of utility analysis are not permitted.
-HUD now requires that multifamily property owners must establish baseline utility allowances for each of their bedroom sizes once every third year.
-Please refer to the notice for more information on how to perform a baseline and what are the minimum samples required.
+HUD requires that property owners to establish baseline utility allowances for each of their bedroom sizes once every third year.
+Please refer to the notice for more information on how to perform a baseline and review the minimum samples required.

-If you are preparing to process an analysis for year 2 or 3 (after the baseline) remember to use HUD's most currently published Utility Allowance Factor (UAF). https://www.huduser.gov/portal/datasets/muaf.html
+If you are preparing to process an analysis for year two or three (after the baseline) remember to use HUD' most currently published Utility Allowance Factor (UAF).

 If you have any questions or concerns about this notice, please Contact Us.